 Every year, people around the country use Dying Matters Awareness Week as a moment to encourage all communities to get talking in whatever way, shape or form works for them.
-In 2023, Dying Matters Awareness Week will take place from 8 - 14 May.
+In 2023, Dying Matters Awareness Week took place from 8 - 14 May.

-For Dying Matters Awareness Week 2023, we'll be focusing on Dying Matters at work.
+For Dying Matters Awareness Week 2023, we focused on Dying Matters at work.

 By talking to those around you, you can help us make sure that workplaces are properly set up to support people who are ill, who are caring for those around them, or who have lost someone close to them.

 How you can get involved with Awareness Week